 Fig. 1: A pteryguim is a wing-like growth that extends onto the cornea.

 WHAT IS THE CAUSE OF A PTERYGIUM?

-The most likely cause of a pterygium is damage to the conjunctiva by the sun's ultraviolet rays.
-Pterygia usually grow over the edge of the cornea nearest the nose.
-Pterygia do not spread from person to person.
+The most likely cause of a pterygium is damage and irritation to the conjunctiva by the sun's ultraviolet rays.
+A pterygium contains both damaged blood vessels and fibrous connective tissue.
+Pterygia do not spread from person to person, they are not contagious.